-What is gumbo, you ask?
+What is gumbo?
 The easy answer is that it's just mud, but it's not your average mud.

 You might think to yourself, "How bad can mud be?"
-Anyone who has experienced gumbo firsthand will likely give you an answer: "It can be pretty bad."
+Anyone who has experienced gumbo firsthand will likely respond: "It can be pretty bad."

 A walk through the gumbo.

 The scientific explanation of gumbo is a bit more dense.
 Gumbo's more technical name is bentonite clay or aluminum phyllosilicate, which primarily consists of the mineral montomorilonite.
 According to the U.S. Geological Survey, bentonite formed from deposits of volcanic ash that settled to the bottom of vast sea beds between the Tertiary to Mesozoic periods (up to 230 million years ago).
 The word bentonite comes from the Benton Shale, which was the first bentonite deposit ever discovered.
 It was named after Fort Benton, Montana by W C Knight in 1898 and extends across Montana, Wyoming, North Dakota, South Dakota, Colorado, Kansas, and Nebraska.

 Gumbo happens when water comes into contact with bentonite; it attaches to the bentonite crystals through an electrochemical reaction, causing bentonite to expand up to 14 times its dry mass.
 It also brings out the soil's adhesive properties.

 This is when things get sticky and, if you're traveling in a remote part of the prairie, potentially hazardous.